 If there is an agreement on all of these issues, then the parties can apply for an uncontested divorce.
 Uncontested divorces are often cheaper and quicker than contested divorces, as little to no further negotiation is required to resolve the outstanding issues that are barring the granting of a divorce.

-During an uncontested divorce process, the parties also avoid having to litigate any matters in court.
-However, applying for an uncontested divorce can still be complicated and it is always recommended that you receive legal advice before applying for a divorce to ensure you are aware of what you are entitled to.
-By choosing to not seek legal advice, you may later be barred from bringing a claim against your former spouse if you later learn that you did not receive all you were entitled to.
+During an uncontested divorce process in Calgary, the parties also avoid having to litigate any matters in court.
+However, applying for an uncontested divorce can still be complicated, and it is always recommended that you receive legal advice before applying for a divorce to ensure you are aware of what you are entitled to.
+By choosing not to seek legal advice, you may later be barred from bringing a claim against your former spouse if you later learn that you did not receive all you were entitled to.

 What is a Contested Divorce?